jaqobb/dependency-injector/README.md

 Dependency Injector
 =========

-Java library that allows to inject dependencies without increasing final jar file size
+Java library that allows to inject dependencies without increasing final jar file size.

 Project is not likely to receive any more changes.